 Here are some ideas you could steal:

-- Start every team meeting during the Week with a segment on one thing everyone is thankful for at work.
+- Start every team meeting during the Week with a segment on one thing everyone is thankful at work

 Put everything in writing, assign responsibilities and deadlines, and then share them with your leadership team so that the plan is clear.
 Then check in regularly to ensure progress is being made.

 It may sound like a lot of work but there’s no better time to act and make a huge difference to your business.
-For further help, contact us.
+For further help, contact us today.